 Of course, this is an oversimplified example.
 Companies with very volatile earnings or early stage companies posting losses could not use this approach.
 Nevertheless, I think that it is valuable to always ask whether a board member is more of an owner or more of an employee in their relationship with the company.

 Does it Make Sense for Berkshire Hathaway to Acquire Markel?, April 15, 2022.
 In late February, right before his annual letter to shareholders was published, Warren Buffett initiated talks with Alleghany that culminated in his $11.6 billion offer to acquire the company.
 Alleghany is considered a “mini-Berkshire”, one of a handful of companies that seek to emulate Berkshire’s business model.
 Markel is another “mini-Berkshire” and in this article I consider whether it might be a suitable company for Berkshire to acquire.
-This article is for paying subscribers only, but can also be accessed by signing up for a seven-day free trial subscription.
 (Rational Reflections)

 Assessing the Past Decade at Berkshire Hathaway, February 26, 2012.
 I recently created a Berkshire Hathaway resource page to highlight articles that I’ve written over the years.
 In the process of reviewing content, I came across this article written ten years ago.
 It is interesting because I write about a fictional Berkshire shareholder who purchased shares ten years earlier, on December 31, 2001, at a high valuation as measured by price-to-book ratio.
 Consequently, this fictional shareholder experienced disappointing ten year performance.
 I tried to project forward another ten years to see what the situation for this shareholder might look like in 2022.
 (The Rational Walk)